 International Magic Circle

-International Magic Circle was form in the 1930s by Blackstone (who was president) and Walter Gibson (who edited their official journal, Seven Circles) as competition to the IBM and SAM.
+International Magic Circle was form in the 1930s by Blackstone (who was president) and Walter Gibson (who edited their official journal, Seven Circles which ran from 1931 to 1934) as competition to the IBM and SAM.
 Howard Thurston, T Nelson Downs, the Great Raymond, Dorny, Dr Tarbell, and Len Vintus all served various times as vice presidents.

 It only lasted a few years.